Image resizing and cropping

 Here's an example of using automatic gravity when changing the aspect ratio of an image:

-Automatic gravity for crops is supported for the fill, lfill, fill_pad, thumb and crop modes.
+Automatic gravity for crops is supported for the fill, lfill, fill_pad, thumb, crop and auto modes.

 - Automatic gravity can be further qualified with various focal gravity options, such as